Egg Yolk Cookies

 - Zest: Orange zest from one orange.

-- Decor: White granulated sugar was used for dรฉcor.
+- Decor: White granulated sugar was used for décor.

 Mix in the stand mixer with the paddle attachment until well incorporated.
 Separate dough into 2-3 parts.
-Each part of the shape is made into a log (salami-looking) and covered with granulated sugar.
-Wrap tightly into plastic wrap.
+Form each part of the dough into a log (similar to salami) and coat with granulated sugar.
+Wrap each log tightly in the plastic wrap.
 Twist ends of plastic wrap and chill in the refrigerator for 2-3 hours (or overnight).

 Expert Tips